 Combined Sewer Overflows (CSOs) are a necessity on the Isle of Man (as they are in the UK, Europe and around the world) due to the combined nature of our sewerage network.
 This results in large amounts of surface water entering the system which is designed to allow the discharge of dilute ‘storm sewage’ through CSOs when the infrastructure is overwhelmed to prevent the flooding of property during heavy rainfall.
 Whilst many schemes have been undertaken to remove surface water and infiltration from the sewer network, it is not financially viable to retrofit a fully separate system, and so these discharges are a key part of providing an economical and effective sewerage network.

-The infrastructure proposed at Peel will include a combined storm overflow which will be constructed to modern day standards including 6mm screening to remove all solid particles.
+The infrastructure proposed at Peel will include a combined storm overflow at the Promenade pumping station which will be constructed to modern day standards including 6mm screening to remove all solid particles before being discharged with the works final effluent through the existing outfall .

 The works will provide a minimum of ‘Good’ quality bathing water as required by the Isle of Man’s Water Pollution (Bathing Water Standards and Objectives) Scheme 2021.
 Modelling predicts that the impact of sewerage discharges will be very close to providing ‘Excellent’ bathing water quality, and it is the frequency of storm discharges which is the potential barrier to that achievement.
 It should be noted that sewage discharges are not the only discharges that impact on bathing water, with animal faeces, agricultural runoff etc. all potentially having a detrimental impact on bathing waters.